U.S. senators predict passage of infrastructure bill this week, but still waiting for final text - Up News Info

 Article content

-WASHINGTON — U.S. senators said they expect to see final text on Sunday for a sweeping $1 trillion spending package for roads, rail lines, communications networks and other infrastructure, predicting final passage later this week.
+WASHINGTON — The U.S. Senate reconvened on Sunday to finalize legislative text and forge ahead with a sweeping $1 trillion spending plan for roads, rail lines, high-speed internet and other infrastructure, with some senators predicting final passage later this week.

+Senate Majority Leader Chuck Schumer said the text was “being finalized imminently,” and the Senate could soon start voting on all relevant amendments, finishing the bill “in a matter of days.”

+Senator Jon Tester, a key Democratic negotiator on the legislation, told reporters that one potential holdup is a provision over wages.
+Democrats want to include a decades-old law that would require contractors to pay prevailing wages, typically higher levels set by unions, on projects funded by the legislation.

 Senator Susan Collins, a Republican from Maine, told CNN that she believes at least 10 Republicans will support the measure, enabling it to clear a 60-vote procedural hurdle.